Launchpad Help > Code

 Instead, Bazaar lets anyone create their own branch—with full version control—of any other Bazaar branch.
 That gives everyone much more freedom and tears down the barriers to new and drive-by contributors.
 When you—as the owner of the main-line branch—want to use something that appears in another branch of your project, Bazaar makes it supremely easy to merge their work into the main-line.

 Bazaar in five minutes to learn the basics of Bazaar and set it up on your local machine

 and Ian Clatworthy's excellent Distributed version control systems - why and how (PDF).

-You may also find it useful to read the Bazaar project's guide to using Bazaar together with Launchpad.
+You may also find it useful to read the Bazaar project's guide to using Breezy together with Launchpad.

 Where Launchpad comes in

 If you're new to distributed version control, this way of working may seem a little chaotic.
 Launchpad helps tie everything together by:

 - providing one place to find and download all code associated with a project, whether that code's in official lines of development or branches owned by anyone else